Adam Ciołkosz: Political career

 In 1928, he was elected a Sejm Member from the Polish Socialist Party.
-He was re-elected in 1930, but this time Sanacja authorities didn't allowed him to take office as with many others of the opposition.
+He was re-elected in 1930, but this time Sanacja authorities didn't allow him to take office as with many others of the opposition.

 He was one of the most outspoken critics of the Sanacja regime and was tried and sentenced to three years in prison during Brest trials in 1931 for plotting anti-government coup.
 After the German invasion into Poland in 1939, Ciołkosz, his wife Lidia Kahan was of Jewish descent (also a prominent socialist from UJ), and son Andrzej Ciołkosz fled first to Romania, and later France and England.
 His son died at the age of 23 in 1952, having translated Herling a year earlier.

-Ciołkosz was an active politician in exile and soon was elected party leader.
+Ciołkosz was an active politician in exile and soon was elected as party leader.
 He led PPS in exile until his death in London.
 A strong anti-Stalinist, he opposed Soviet domination in the Eastern Europe after 1945.
 His wife died in 2002 at age of 99.